IBM-Cloud/docs/services/BlockStorage/blockstorage_usingvolume.md

 # Using {{site.data.keyword.blockstorageshort}} volume
 {: #using-block-storage-volume}
-Last updated: 26 August 2016
+Last updated: 02 September 2016
 {: .last-updated}

 To use volumes, follow these steps: